Refresh

 Mailspring cross-platform email client for Linux, Mac, and Windows multiple account management

 Mailspring is one of the best email clients for Linux, which is a platform that's not frequently mentioned in terms of productivity apps.
-According to Mailspring's official documentation, the client provides robust cross-platform support and is also a good alternative to Mac email software.
+It's also a good alternative to Mac email software.

 Platform: Linux, Mac, Windows 10 and older